burton999dev/CalcNoteHelp/documents/en/settings.md

 ## Keypad Settings
 |Setting|Description|
 |:-----------|:------------|
+Vibrate on touch|Set whether to vibrate when you tap the button.
+Play sound on touch|Set whether to play sound when you tap the button.
-Key arrangement|Choose the key arrangement. `calculator` or `phone` Fit the height to soft keyboard|Set whether to adjust the height of keypad automatically.<br>**You need to restart app in order to reflect this setting.**
+Sub button caption|Choose the way to show the sub button caption. `the operations` or `ellipsis mark` Sub button input method|Choose the method to input the sub button. `Long Tap` or `Swipe` Key arrangement|Choose the key arrangement. `calculator` or `phone` Fit the height to soft keyboard|Set whether to adjust the height of keypad automatically.<br>**You need to restart app in order to reflect this setting.**
 Percentage of height to the screen(%)|Set the height of keypad as percentage of height to the screen.